mABC: multi-Agent Blockchain-Inspired Collaboration for root cause analysis in micro-services architecture: Methodology

+In Figure~\ref{fig: overview}, \textit{Data Detective} collects data from designated nodes within specified time windows as directed by the \textit{Process Scheduler}.
+To ensure thorough analysis and maximize informational value, it excludes non-essential data and processes key metrics like average latency, traffic volume, error rates, resource saturation, and concurrent user counts into charts and reports.
+This approach simplifies data handling for LLMs, streamlining the task of \textit{Data Detective} and enhancing efficiency in data exploration and analysis within \framework{}.

-\subsubsection{Dependency Explorer}
+\subsubsection{Dependency Explorer ($\mathscr{A}_{4}$)}

-\textit{Dependency Explorer} is an expert within the pipeline for analyzing the dependencies among internal nodes of the micro-services architecture.
-In Figure~\ref{fig: overview}, upon receiving an alert event that requires further analysis from \textit{Process Scheduler}, \textit{Dependency Request} is sent to \textit{Dependency Explorer}, containing information about the specific node and the time of the alert.
-Utilizing a query tool, in conjunction with global topology and calls within the time window, \textit{Dependency Explorer} precisely identifies the direct and indirect dependent nodes for the specific node and returns to \textit{Process Scheduler}, which is vital for identifying fault path, marking impacted nodes, and setting the stage for further root analysis and resolution.
+In Figure~\ref{fig: overview}, \textit{Process Scheduler} sends a \textit{Dependency Request} to \textit{Dependency Explorer} to query dependencies among micro-services nodes, including the specific node and alert time. \textit{Dependency Explorer} identifies direct and indirect dependencies based on global topology and calls within the time window.
+This is crucial for tracing fault paths, marking impacted nodes, and facilitating further root cause analysis and resolution.

-\subsubsection{Probability Oracle}
+\subsubsection{Probability Oracle ($\mathscr{A}_{5}$)}

-\textit{Probability Oracle} evaluates the probability of fault across different nodes within a micro-services architecture.
-Receiving requests from \textit{Process Scheduler} and analyzing the specified list of nodes to determine the failure probability of each node, which involves checking whether each node is accessible.
-For inaccessible nodes, a high failure probability is assigned by default.
-For accessible nodes, the failure probability is evaluated based on performance metrics such as response time, error rate, or resource utilization using a computational model.
-By analyzing the correlation of data between nodes, for example, finding that the response time of a node is positively correlated with the error rate of another node (Pearson correlation coefficient close to 1), it indicates that the performance degradation of the node may be related to the failure of another node.
-Based on the results of the correlation analysis, the failure probabilities are adjusted accordingly by increasing the probability of highly correlated nodes and decreasing the probability of other nodes.
-Finally, \textit{Probability Oracle} sends these failure probabilities back to \textit{Process Scheduler}, providing crucial data for updating the failure web, root cause analysis, and resolution development.
+In Figure~\ref{fig: overview}, \textit{Probability Oracle} assesses the failure probability of nodes.
+Inaccessible nodes get a high default failure probability, while accessible nodes are evaluated based on performance metrics like response time, error rate using a computational model.
+By analyzing data correlations, such as a high Pearson correlation coefficient indicating a link between response time and error rate, \textit{Probability Oracle} adjusts failure probabilities of correlated nodes increasingly while decreasing on other nodes.
+These probabilities are sent to \textit{Process Scheduler}, aiding in updating fault web, root cause analysis, and resolution development.

-\subsubsection{Fault Mapper}
+\subsubsection{Fault Mapper ($\mathscr{A}_{6}$)}